-Accounts payable and accrued liabilities, and amounts due to related parties are classified as financial liabilities and are measured at face value.
+Accounts payable and accrued liabilities, and finance lease obligations are classified as financial liabilities and are measured at face value.
 Management has determined that the face value of financial liabilities approximates fair value due to the expected short-term maturity of the debts.

-The Company's financial liabilities primarily constitute trade payables owing to both arms' length and related parties, and loans payable.
+The Company's financial liabilities primarily constitute trade payables owing to both arms' length and related parties.
 These are unsecured and, excepting normal trade credit terms, are due on demand.